News

 One year after welcoming Union Bank customers, U.S. Bank invests to create economic opportunities across the country

 One year ago this month, U.S. Bank welcomed Union Bank customers and employees and committed to powering their potential while converting hundreds of Union Bank branches to U.S. Bank systems and branding.
 U.S. Bank has a long history of being a good community partner, and the increased scale in Union Bank markets in California, Oregon and Washington provided an opportunity and responsibility for the bank to expand this work on the West Coast and across the country.
-Over the past year, U.S. Bank has focused on creating economic opportunities in support of small businesses, aspiring homeowners, community development initiatives and philanthropy for the most underserved.
+Over the past year, U.S. Bank has focused on creating economic opportunities in support of small businesses, aspiring homeowners, community development initiatives and philanthropy for low- and moderate-income communities.

 “We take the commitments we made during the acquisition seriously, and we’ve made great progress on our community benefits plan that focuses on our customers and communities,” said Andy Cecere, chairman and chief executive officer of U.S. Bancorp.
 “Those priorities remain steadfast as we continuously invest in programs and solutions that give more people and communities opportunities to thrive.”